Butter Cookies

 Tips for Success

 • Use a sturdy piping bag.
-Along with using the correct piping tip, I can’t stress enough the importance of using a sturdy piping bag!
-This is a pretty thick dough, and a flimsy piping bag (or a makeshift one like a ziploc with the corner cut off) will make piping difficult and messy.
+I can’t stress the importance of using a sturdy piping bag.
+This is a pretty thick dough, and a flimsy piping bag (or a makeshift one like a Ziploc with the corner cut off) will make piping difficult and messy.

 • Use only the egg yolk.
-I only add egg yolks, not the whites, to the dough.
+I only add the egg yolks, not the whites, to the dough.
 The yolk adds tenderness and color to the baked cookies (from the beta-carotene in egg yolks).
-Use your leftover egg whites to make meringue cookies!
+Use your leftover egg whites to make meringue cookies.

-• Be careful not to overmix the dough.
+• Be careful not to overmix.
 This can cause the gluten in the flour to develop too much, creating tough and chewy cookies.
-I stop mixing once the desired consistency is reached!
+I stop mixing once the desired consistency is reached.

 • Don’t overbake.
 Your cookies are baked when the edges start to turn a light golden color.
 The centers will still be pale in comparison.
 Overbaking = overly crispy, potentially dry cookies.

-• Always use room-temperature butter.
-I know my butter is at room temperature when I can slightly indent my finger into the stick, but it’s not too soft that my finger slides right through.
+• Use room-temperature butter.
+I know my butter is at room temperature when I can slightly indent it with my finger, but it’s not so soft that my finger slides right through.

 Butter Cookies Recipe